-One of the risks of an MNC-based career is can be getting insulated from the rest of your field.
+One of the risks of an MNC-based career can be getting insulated from the rest of your field.
 To break out, you can participate in trade groups, read industry articles, build your professional network, and even volunteer for your chosen causes.

-For the global aspect, you it’s absolutely essential to build your own cultural awareness.
+For the global aspect, it’s absolutely essential to build your own cultural awareness.
 It is important to understand the cultural mindset and behaviors of your international counterparts.
 Keep in mind that concepts like leadership, entrepreneurship, time and risk taking vary greatly from one culture to another.